andrewclelland/reanalysis_validation/README.md

 Note that soil temperature data are treated separately as there are often large gaps in the soil temp data from met stations.

 Retrieval and processing code correct as of Summer 2023.
+This code was used in the paper: https://doi.org/10.1002/joc.8456 .